Timetree

 • Works on iOS, Android, and Web

-• Color‑coding per person
+• Color coding per person

-• What we like less
+• What we don't like

 • Widgets sometimes glitch (iOS)

-• Sync can be slow at times
+• Sync sometimes slow

-• Limited options for recurring events
+• Limited recurring appointment options

 • About Timetree

-Who’s behind Timetree?
+Who is behind Timetree?

 Who is Timetree for?